 In discussing these special circumstances, Davis addresses the question of what circumstances do not qualify.
 The following situations have been deemed by Davis as insufficient for purposes of allowing a couple to live together but still be considered separated:

 - Continuing the relationship for the sake of the children

 - Abandoning the marital relationship in every meaningful way

 - Cooperating with one another only as needed to maintain the household

 For many, the circumstances discussed above can be both frustrating and confusing.
 The majority of divorcing couples would likely argue that “abandoning the marital relationship in every meaningful way” certainly would qualify as an indicator that estranged spouses are separated.
 Prior to Davis, there was no bright line rule that stated that parties had to live under separate roofs in order for there to be a true date of separation.
 Now, under Davis the rule is somewhat clear: you must live separately to be separated, but there may be circumstances to qualify you and your spouse as the exception to the rule.
 This means that, as a general matter, for the couple who lives together, if one spouse incurs a debt while they still live together, both spouses may be liable.
 Similarly, income earned while still living together may still be classified as community.
 In sum, Davis has left many divorcing couples in separation limbo, with many unanswered questions.

 Here at Mello & Pickering, LLP we can help you navigate through the various stages of your divorce.
-With over 28 years combined experience, we know how to assist clients in assessing their claims and put together a plan that will help ensure that their divorce goes as smoothly as possible.
+With 35+ years combined experience, we know how to assist clients in assessing their claims and put together a plan that will help ensure that their divorce goes as smoothly as possible.